araobp/compact-rag/README.md

 And a simple database that can perform similarity search is sufficient.
 I tried [sqlite-vec](https://github.com/asg017/sqlite-vec), and for the use cases I typically handle, sqlite-vec provided enough performance.

+It is suitable to run RAG on Rapsberry Pi on my home LAN for my other projects including [virtual-showroom](https://github.com/araobp/virtual-showroom).

 ## Goal of this project

 <img src="./docs/my_raspberry_pi.jpg" width=400>